Skip to main content

 Biography

-Rachel Jamison Webster is Professor of Creative Writing in the English Department.
+Rachel Jamison Webster is Professor of Instruction in the English Department.
 She is the author of Benjamin Banneker and Us: Eleven Generations of an American Family, (Henry Holt, March 2023)—a book of creative nonfiction that explores ancestry, race, gender, and justice in American history.
 The book features present-day conversations with her cousins alongside researched stories about their ancestors.
 These ancestors include a female indentured servant from England who married a Senegalese man in 1690; a multiracial mother and herbalist who went to court to argue for the freedom of her children in 1730; and Benjamin Banneker, the first African American surveyor and almanac author who corresponded with Thomas Jefferson in the 1790s.

 Booklist gave Benjamin Banneker and Us a starred review, writing, “Drawing on her acute sensitivity to language and bias, sharing long discussions with her cousins, and meshing their family history with the brutal realities of Banneker's time, Webster has created an engrossing, multifaceted, profoundly thoughtful, and beautifully rendered inquiry that forms a clarifying lens on America’s ongoing struggles against racism and endemic injustice.”
 Publisher’s Weekly called the book “a stunning meditation on race, identity, and achievement.”